 But before I can really make a difference in someone else's life, I need to start with myself.
 I need to start doing what I really want.
 I need to give myself a kick in the arse and stop procrastinating.
 And I need to start by exercising more and get "my old self" back.

 So I hereby commit to the Yoga Burn Total Body Challenge and to report my results on this blog on a regular basis.
+You can follow my progress here.
 You are now my Accountability Partner!

 Feel free to cheer me on with a comment below and follow my blog, - and even better: Join my tribe and let's do this together!